-Since 2008, CAF has started collecting feedbacks from the alumni, industry, employers, current and graduated students through the meetings or visiting trips at local organizations where these targets are working at to improve the curriculum in order to serve better the demands of learners as well as labor market in the area (Exh.11.01-Alumni survey form; Exh.11.02- industry survey form; Exh.11.03- Student survey form; Exh.11.04- Graduated student survey form; Exh.11.05- Analysis table of survey result.)
+Since 2008, CAF has started collecting feedbacks from the alumni, industry, employers, current and graduated students through the meetings or visiting trips at local organizations where these targets are working at to improve the curriculum in order to serve better the demands of learners as well as labor market in the area [Exh.11.1.Alumni survey form; Exh.11.2.Industry survey form; Exh.11.3.Student survey form; Exh.11.4.Graduated student survey form; Exh.11.5.Analysis table of survey result].

 Changing the training program and application of advanced teaching method at CAF have become common and multiplied largely (using multimedia facilities, online,...)
-(Exh.11.06- Yearly advanced program assessment meeting minutes).
-Active teaching methods are applied depending on specification of training program with preliminary and final evaluation (Exh.11.06- Annual evaluation minutes on AAP).
-Additionally, AAP students have opportunities to access appropriate and valuable learning material resources, especially those provided by visiting instructors who come from partner universities.
-(Exh.11.07- List of books/materials for AAP students at CAF library).
+[Exh.11.6.Yearly advanced program assessment meeting minutes].
+Active teaching methods are applied depending on specification of training program with preliminary and final evaluation [Exh.11.7.Annual evaluation minutes on AAP].
+Additionally, AAP students have opportunities to access appropriate and valuable learning material resources, especially those provided by visiting instructors who come from partner universities [Exh.11.8.List of books/materials for AAP students at CAF library].

-11.1.
-The curriculum is developed by all teaching staff members
+11.1 The curriculum is developed by all teaching staff members

-• The AAP was developed based on benchmarking with the program of Auburn University (USA); right at the beginning, therefore, CAF and CTU had policy to develop the program to be appropriate to Vietnam's conditions.
-Thus, during the development of the curriculum, CAF organized several meetings with many lecturers from CAF and other colleges to give comments on curriculum design (Exh.11.08- Announcement (email)/invitation letter for participating in AAP development and meeting minutes; Exh.11.09- underdeveloped AAP curriculum).
+The AAP was developed based on benchmarking with the program of Auburn University (USA); right at the beginning, therefore, CAF and CTU had policy to develop the program to be appropriate to Vietnam's conditions.
+Thus, during the development of the curriculum,

+CAF organized several meetings with many lecturers from CAF and other colleges to give comments on curriculum design [Exh.11.9.Announcement (email)/invitation letter for participating in AAP development and meeting minutes; Exh.11.10.Underdeveloped AAP curriculum].

-- CAF together with CTU and MOET conduct annual checking and evaluating AAP; at the same time receive feedbacks on the curriculum from lecturers and make proper adjustment and improvement (Exh.11.06- Annual meeting minutes; Exh.11.10- Announcement/invitation letter for annual meeting between students, lecturers, CAF, CTU and MOET). - Based on recommendations from lecturers, contents of some specific courses have been modified.
-(Exh.11.11- Modified course syllabi). - The lecturers taking part in CAF's Science and Training Council are responsible for modifying the curriculum of all relevant training programs in general and AAP in specific (Exh.11.12- Decision on establishing the college's science and training council).
+CAF together with CTU and MOET conduct annual checking and evaluating AAP; at the same time receive feedbacks on the curriculum from lecturers and make proper adjustment and improvement [Exh.11.6.Annual meeting minutes; Exh.11.11.Announcement/invitation letter for annual meeting between students, lecturers, CAF, CTU and MOET].

+Based on recommendations from lecturers, contents of some specific courses have been modified [Exh.11.12.Modified course syllabi].

+The lecturers taking part in CAF's Science and Training Council are responsible for modifying the curriculum of all relevant training programs in general and AAP in specific [Exh.11.13.Decision on establishing the college's science and training council].

-11.2.
-The curriculum development involves graduates and students
+11.2 The curriculum development involves graduates and students

-- Students also participate in the development of curriculum to address demand of learners (Exh.11.01- Alumni survey form; Exh.11.03- Student survey form Exh.11.04- Graduated student survey form; Exh.11.05- Analysis table of survey results). - Based on the student survey forms, CAF makes a comprehensive analysis in order to improve the curriculum properly (Exh.11.05- Analysis table of survey results).
+Students also participate in the development of curriculum to address demand of learners.
+The learners actively engage in giving feedbacks on teaching activities and curriculum every semester.
+CAF organizes annual meeting with current students, graduates and alumni to get feedbacks on the curriculum and training program for further improvement.
+[Exh.11.1.Alumni survey form; Exh.11.3.Student survey form; Exh.11.4.Graduated student survey form; Exh.11.5.Analysis table of survey results].

+Based on the student survey forms, CAF makes a comprehensive analysis in order to improve the curriculum properly [Exh.11.5.Analysis table of survey results].